bill-c-martin/bill-c-martin.github.io/_posts/blog/2017-02-23-Writing-is-Hard.md

 I feel like I have tons of ideas, bouncing from one thought to another, making intuitive leaps, and it is just a challenge to get it written down.
 By the time I'm half way through a sentence, I've always made several parallel branches in my head of where I want to go.

-And by the time I get something together, I run it through the ol' meat grinder over and over again,
+And by the time I get something together, I run it through the ol' meat grinder over and over again.
+By the time I'm finished, I feel rather drained!

-Thinking.
-I love thinking.
+> There is nothing to writing.
+All you do is sit down at a typewriter and bleed.
+>
+> <span>— Ernest Hemmingway</span>

+Thinking, on the other hand, comes naturally.
+I can get lost in thought for great gulfs of time.
 But putting those thoughts into concise sentences in writing is always a challenge.
 For some reason, it's much easier to do it in real time whilst babbling out words to a person directly with my mouth.

 Perhaps the reason is that I am used to technical writing, where specificity and clarity is key.
 Creative writing is much more challenging.
 And to a logic-worshiping creature such as myself that always sees the world through a lens of rationality, it is fairly easy to visualize what I am trying to accomplish with technical writing.
 This is not so with creative writing.